Freelance copywriting rates vary in the UK, which makes answering the 'how much does a freelance copywriter charge' question a little subjective.

 I tend not to pitch for pharma work because it’s a specialist niche.
 However, I did write the content on an Alzheimer’s site for Roche.

 And I don’t work for recruitment agencies.
 There’s something about relentlessly targeting people in good businesses to move them away that doesn’t align with my values.

 Besides, well-run companies with a humanistic approach and a people-centred culture attract the best talent anyway.

 Yes, feel free to use my editable freelance copywriting brief.
 And the free blog planner template if it's helpful.

 I'll ask you to complete my briefing doc if we work together unless your brief is already rock-solid.

 The blog planner is great for putting a 12-month strategy together.
 And mapping the progress in a single view dashboard.

 I’ve been in the web industry for a long time and have plenty of contacts.

-If you’d like to work with a freelance website designer or agency, I’d be happy to introduce you to people with excellent skills.
+I'd be happy to introduce you to people I trust who have excellent skills.

 Alternatively, if I deliver a hi-fi prototype to support UX copywriting, it’s launchable as a live website.
 See VIP Cosmetics or UV Medicare.
 And DD Allen if you're a musician or band.